-St. Christopher’s Primary School is a small Catholic primary school that has been associated with the Pallottine Order and St. Christopher from its opening in 1960, to the present day.
+St. Christopher’s Primary School is a small but growing Catholic primary school that has been associated with the Pallottine Order and St. Christopher from its opening in 1960, to the present day.
 The school is situated in a secluded part of the eastern suburbs of Melbourne.

 Recent building refurbishments, as well as an investment in information Technology and a constant focus on ‘best practice’ have put St. Christopher’s at the forefront of excellence in education as reflected in the school’s consistently outstanding test results.

 St Vincent Pallotti

 St Christopher’s School and Parish has been in the care of the Pallottines since the beginning.
 The founder, St Vincent Pallotti was canonised in 1963 and hailed by Pope John XXIII as a patron of the Second Vatican Council.
 His vision, like that of the Council, was for the awakening of the laity to their vocation, calling everyone to the mission of Jesus, and to holiness in the heart of that mission.

 Vincent, from an early age had a great love for the poor, giving his lunch, his shoes away, and even his good suit.
 As a teenager he wanted to be bread for the hungry, food and drink and medicine for the sick.
 As a priest he worked with prisoners, people in hospitals, and the military.
 He cared for youth and for students in Rome who came from every part of the world who looked to him for help.